 First connect to your heartbeat, can you feel the rhythm of your heart?
 Inhale softly and deeply through the nose, exhale mouth relax and open.
 Sink a little deeper on each exhale.

-Put one hand on your lower belly.
+Put one hand on your heart, and the other on your lower belly.
 Feel your hand moving gently with your breath.
 The belly lifting on the inhale, and dropping on the exhale.
-Connect to your genitals, breathing with your pleasure, and ask yourself.
+Now put your attention to your genitals.
+Feel that area of your body.
+Now ask your genitals:

-Notice what comes.
-If it is a yes, acknowledge it.
-If it is a no, acknowledge that too.
-If it is a maybe, that's a no, for now.
+Notice what comes up.
+If it is a yes? is it a no?
+Is it a maybe? that's a no, for now.

-If the answer is yes, place your hand over your genitals, cup them, hold them.
+If the answer is yes, keep one hand on your heart, and add the other delicately over your genitals, cup them, hold them.
 And continue to breathe into your hand, letting the body surrender to a gentle rocking motion.
+Inhale hips gently twerking back, exhale, hips gently thrusting forward.

 Science check